Peter III of Aragon: Death and legacy

 Peter died from unknown causes at Vilafranca del Penedès in November 1285, just one month after Philip III of France, and was buried in the Monastery of Santes Creus.
 His deathbed absolution occurred after he declared that his conquests had been in the name of his familial claims and never against the claims of the church.
 His remains are entombed in a porphyry sarcophagus at the monastery.

-Like his father, Peter divided his kingdoms between his sons.
-He left Aragon to his eldest son, Alfonso III, and Sicily to his second son, James II.
-Peter's third son, Frederick, in succession to his brother James, became regent of Sicily and in due course its king.
+Peter made his final testament on 2 November 1285.
+In it he instructed his successor to return the kingdom of Sicily to the pope and to release all Angevin prisoners of war.
+Although the will was copied into the royal register, it was ignored by his successors.
+Peter's eldest son, Alfonso III, inherited Aragon while Sicily went to his second son, James II.
+His third son, Frederick, later succeeded James as king of Sicily.
 Peter did not provide for his illegitimate youngest son and namesake, Peter.
 This Peter left Spain for Portugal with his half-sister Elizabeth.

 In the Divine Comedy, (Purgatory, Canto VII) Dante Alighieri sees Peter "singing in accord" with his former rival, Charles I of Anjou, outside the gates of Purgatory.

 Children

-Peter and Constance II of Sicily had six children:
+Peter and Constance II of Sicily had: